epinio/docs/docs/tutorials/single-dev-workflow.md

 ### View application logs

 You can access the application logs.
-You might want to have realtime logs displayed to aid problem solving.
+You might want to have real-time logs displayed to aid problem solving.

 Epinio can display the logs either statically or dynamically as follows: